microsoft/VSExtensibility/docs/new-extensibility-model/getting-started/tutorial-create-simple-extension.md

    [CommandIcon("OfficeWebExtension", IconSettings.IconAndText)]
    ```

 The second attribute is the `CommandIcon` attribute.
 Here, we specify `OfficeWebExtension`.
 You can specify a known built-in icon, or upload images for the icon as described in [Commands overview](../extension-guides/command/command.md).
-The second argument is an enumeration that determines what is actually displayed in the IDE.
+The second argument is an enumeration that determines how the command should appear in toolbars (in addition to its place in a menu).
 The option `IconSettings.IconAndText` means show the icon and the `DisplayName` next to each other.

 1. Add the `CommandVisibleWhen` attribute.
 This attribute specifies the conditions that must apply for the item to appear to the user.